denisQa322/react-todo-list/README.md

 # 2 stage

-Edited list items with map method
+Edited list items with map method;
-Added 2 lines for tasks
+Added 2 lines for tasks;
-Added onClick to button and tied function removeTask with button X (delete) Added filters for buttons All, Active and Completed
+Added onClick to button and tied function removeTask with button X (delete);
+Added filters for buttons All, Active and Completed;

 # 3stage